tmelorc/sudoku/README.md

 ### PDF

-If the necessary Python modules is installed, you can generate PDF files with the Sudoku grid.
+If the necessary Python module is installed, you can generate PDF files with the Sudoku grid.
 Press the `PDF` button and look for the files `sudoku-original.pdf` and `sudoku-solution.pdf` in the current directory.

 ![PDF Version](screenshot-pdf.png)